ashutoshmjain/gita/src/mathuraLanding.md

 Do you know any such case ? - impressed by the wisdom of angel, she asked - you not only kept my word but also saved yourself from the ultimate curse.
 Please tell me more of your wisdom!

 The angel thought for a while.
-He then told her the proposal that `Maharishi Parasara` made to `Matsyagandha` at the dawn of the new age - an impossibility by any stretch of imagination.
-Yet it worked ... and created a race of men that went on to become wizards!
-Those who had flying chariots.
-Those who could save others from fires and floods.
-Those who could get as much nectar as they wanted...
+He then told her the proposal that `Maharishi Parasara` made to `Matsyagandha` at the dawn of the new age in a city called `Mathura` in the northern province of India.
+An impossibility by any stretch of imagination, yet it worked, and created a race of men that went on to become wizards!
+Those who have flying chariots.
+Those who save others from fires and floods.
+Those who could get as much nectar as they wanted from Amazon.com !